Our Monitor Motion Tests

 500 fps 2.00 ms

-The fast gray-to-gray sequence graph represents the RGB transition during the nine-frame sequence versus the ideal transition.
-The vertical axis represents the RGB level, while the horizontal axis is the frame sequence number.
+The fast GTG sequence graph represents the RGB transition during the nine-frame sequence versus the ideal transition using the monitor's recommended overdrive setting.
+As you can see in the example graphs below, the vertical axis represents the RGB level, while the horizontal axis is the frame sequence number.
 The graph includes RGB transitions from various frame rates, and because of this, the time between each frame changes for every frame rate.
 This is why the horizontal axis represents the frame number and not time.

 The ideal transition is represented in gray, whereas the colored lines each represent the transition at different frame rates.
-You can see this with the graphs below, and while it may seem like a lot of data to unpack at once, they all represent the same thing at different frame rates.
+While it may seem like a lot of data to unpack at once, they all represent the same thing at different frame rates.
 You can see that some transitions can't even reach their target RGB level before moving on to the next color.
-This negatively impacts the appearance of fast-moving objects because the monitor fails to display colors as intended, so a rapidly moving red object may look closer to burgundy or pink.
+At times, it may even overshoot its target.
+Whether it undershoots or overshoots its target, it negatively impacts the appearance of fast-moving objects because the monitor fails to display colors as intended.

-You can see the detailed graphs of each monitor with the interactive tool here.
+You can see the detailed graphs of each monitor with our interactive tool.
 You can also use this to compare the graph between multiple monitors.

 VRR Compliance Graph

 The second graph in every review is the refresh rate compliance over the entire refresh rate range with various overdrive levels that the monitor may have.
-While the fast GTG sequence graph measures the pixel transition versus an ideal one, this graph aims to identify which overdrive setting has the best compliance over the monitor's refresh rate range.
+While the fast GTG sequence graph measures the pixel transition with the recommended overdrive setting, this graph clarifies which setting has the best compliance over the monitor's refresh rate range.

 Compliance @ Max Hz